If you’re unsure of your specific garden fertilizer needs, all-inclusive fertilizer to give your lawn a healthy boost.

 Are There Any Organic 10-10-10 Fertilizer Options?

-While generally considered a synthetic fertilizer, there are some brands out there which claim to be organic.
+While generally considered a synthetic fertilizer, there are some brands out there that claim to be organic.

 These fertilizers usually turn out to have a different NPK ratio upon closer examination or contain synthetic ingredients.